 © Owlbbaking, LLC.
 Unauthorized use and/or duplication of this material without permission from owner is strictly prohibited.
 Click here for round-up feature consent.

-A traditional King Cake is my favorite way to celebrate the Mardis Gras holiday.
-The soft, fluffy, layered, yeast dough sets the perfect foundation for a sweet, smooth frosting.
-Decorated with an array of purple, green and gold sprinkles, it's easy to understand why this cake is the center of the celebration!
+This easy Mardi Gras King Cake recipe is my favorite way to celebrate the Mardi Gras holiday.
+This New Orleans style cake is soft and fluffy!
+Decorated with purple, green and gold sprinkles, it's easy to understand why this cake is one of the best parts of the celebration!

 What is King Cake?

-Since I live up north, it’s hard to get into the Mardis Gras spirit, however, I find I have a much easier time with this cake in front of me.
-If you’ve never had King Cake, you need to GET.
-ON.
-IT.
-King Cake is ahhmazing.
-The dough, is super soft and pillowy; kind of like a cross between a coffee cake and pastry.
-King Cake is made from a yeast-based dough and is very light and airy.
+No matter the name, the cake we're talking about here is super soft and pillowy; kind of like a cross between a coffee cake and pastry.
+King cake is made from a yeast-based dough and is very light and airy.

-This version has a cinnamon swirl that runs through the layers (which, I’ve read is how it was made originally back in the olden times), although some others might be filled with fruit, cream cheese or pralines.
-However, there are two characteristics that are always constant; the cake is braided into a circle and the top is covered with a thick glaze and traditional gold, purple & green sprinkles.
+There are two characteristics that are always constant; the cake is braided or twisted into a circle and the top is covered with a thick glaze and traditional gold, purple & green sprinkles.

 Why is there a baby in a King Cake?

 Normally, you can find a small figurine hidden somewhere in the King Cake- usually, it's a small plastic baby.